Home > Cyber News > The 10 Most Bizarre Things Done for Cybersecurity

 Security administrators, especially those working in corporations and government institutions, are often instructed by their policies to effectively destroy drives and the data.
 While it may be the easiest way simply to perform a low-level format, this may not be the most effective solution.

 Data recovery specialists can restore data found on submerged drives for example.
-This is evident from search operations conducted in the Seccombe Lake during a crime investigation (LINK 8).
+This is evident from search operations conducted in the Seccombe Lake during a crime investigation.
 FBI divers were able to recover the hard drive from the laptop computer of the suspect shooters.
 And even though the component was dumped in the water the information can be retrieved.
 This is why security administrators often use shredders, cutting tools and hammers to physically destroy the hard drives to small pieces.
 Other creative solutions may even include the use of highly-toxic acid on them.

 Taping Blinking LED Lights Is an Actual Hacking Countermeasure